moonboy12138/moonboy12138.github.io/index.md

 ## Research Interests
-Currently, I am interested in Multimodal Remote Sensing and Large Foundation Models.
+Currently, I am interested in Multimodal Foundation Models and Large Vision Foundation Models.

 Looking for strong graduate/undergraduate students to collaborate.
 Please reach out if you are interested.